AVS 69 Plenary Lecture:

 Undergraduate Poster Session (UN)

-AVS 69 will host the third annual undergraduate poster session, open to any undergraduate researcher.
-This special session provides undergraduate researchers the opportunity to present and network with students, professors, and industry leaders!
-We welcome the newest members of AVS to share their important work with all Society members and greatly encourage participation!
+The Undergraduate Poster Session provides undergraduate researchers with an opportunity to present and network with students, professors, and industry leaders!
+We welcome the newest members of AVS to share their important work with all Society members and greatly encourage the participation of all.
 Registration is discounted for undergraduate students and limited travel assistance may be available.

 AVS Late-Breaking Abstract Submissions: